markgbeckett/jupiter_ace/maze/README.md

 Once the maze is generated, you are asked if you wish to Play or Watch the maze.
 Selecting Play will position your _mouse_ at the entrance to the maze and let you work out the path to the exit, yourself, using the slightly awkward key combination of A, Z, K, and M.

-Selecting Watch will cause the computer to solve the maze for you, tracing both the correct path and any failed turns it take on the way.
+Selecting Watch will cause the computer to solve the maze for you, tracing both the correct path and any failed turns it takes on the way.

-Once the maze is solved, you return immediately to the menu from which you can choose to make another maze.
+Once the maze is solved, you return immediately to the menu from which you can choose to generate and solve another maze.

 ## Recovery Process